-If any of these and other circumstances apply to you, then your financial picture has changed and there are more bills but less money to go around.
+If any of these or any other financially harmful circumstances apply to you, then your financial picture has changed and there are more bills but less money to go around.
 No matter how hard you try, you may not be able to keep up with the payments.
-You are often forced to then deal with harassing phone calls from creditors or other collection actions.
+You are often forced to deal with harassing phone calls from creditors or other collection actions.

 Bankruptcy isn’t a cookie-cutter solution to debt problems.
 You and I will review your finances and analyze your budget.
 If you’ve been sued by a credit card company, we may be able to defend the lawsuit and eliminate the debt.
 If a mortgage foreclosure is on the horizon, we may be able to modify or refinance the loan.
 Maybe a budget review will uncover a simple way to tighten your belt, and that’s all you need to make it through these tough times.
 Together, we will find the solution that works best for you.

 And if that solution is bankruptcy,* I will make sure that you understand the entire process, from start to finish.
 I will be with you every step of the way to provide the effective and complete legal representation you need to make sure that your bankruptcy, whether a Chapter 7 liquidation or a Chapter 13 partial repayment, goes smoothly and successfully.

 When debt issues are so widespread and cannot be fixed by other approaches, filing for bankruptcy protection can provide you with relief.
 Chapter 13 is a partial debt repayment plan that lasts from three to five years.
 The repayment plan is based on what you can afford to pay, not on what the creditors demand.

 If repayment is just not possible, then you may qualify for a Chapter 7 bankruptcy.
 In many cases, Chapter 7 bankruptcy erases unsecured debt and often gives you the option to keep your house and car simply by continuing to pay your mortgage and car loan.